peter-woyzbun/dgrmr_m/README.md

 ### `summarise()`

-The `select()` function is used for creating new dataframe columns.
-The name of the column is defined by the keyword argument.
-Each new column is defined in a string and may use dataframe column names, logical operators, math functions, and any column defined in the arguments given.
+The `summarise()` function is used to summarize a grouped dataframe.

 ```python
 df = df >> select('origin', 'dest', 'arr_delay')